Japanese battleship Yamato: Trials and initial operations

 On 11 February 1943, Yamato was replaced by her sister ship Musashi as flagship of the Combined Fleet.
 Yamato spent only a single day away from Truk between her arrival in August 1942 and her departure on 8 May 1943.
 On that day, she set sail for Yokosuka and from there for Kure, arriving on 14 May.
 She spent nine days in dry dock for inspection and general repairs, and after sailing to Japan's western Inland Sea she was again dry-docked in late July for significant refitting and upgrades.
 On 16 August, Yamato began her return to Truk, where she joined a large task force formed in response to American raids on the Tarawa and Makin atolls.
-She sortied in late September with Nagato, three carriers, and smaller warships to intercept U.S. Task Force 15, and again a month later with six battleships, three carriers, and eleven cruisers.
+She sortied in late September with Nagato, three carriers, and smaller warships to intercept US Task Force 15, and again a month later with six battleships, three carriers, and eleven cruisers.
 Intelligence had reported that Naval Station Pearl Harbor was nearly empty of ships, which the Japanese interpreted to mean that an American naval force would strike at Wake Island.
 But there were no radar contacts for six days, and the fleet returned to Truk, arriving on 26 October.

 Yamato escorted Transport Operation BO-1 from Truk to Yokosuka during 12–17 December.
 Subsequently, because of their extensive storage capacity and thick armor protection, Yamato and Musashi were pressed into service as transport vessels.
 On 25 December, while ferrying troops and equipment—which were wanted as reinforcements for the garrisons at Kavieng and the Admiralty Islands—from Yokosuka to Truk, Yamato and her task group were intercepted by the American submarine about 180 mi out at sea.
 Skate fired a spread of four torpedoes at Yamato; one struck the battleship's starboard side toward the stern.
 A hole 5 m below the top of her anti-torpedo bulge and measuring some 25 m across was ripped open in the hull, and a joint between the upper and lower armored belts failed, causing the rear turret's upper magazine to flood.
 Yamato took on about 3,000 tons of water but reached Truk later that day.
 The repair ship effected temporary repairs, and Yamato departed on 10 January 1944 for Kure.